dotnetricardo/CodeCop.PostSharp.AutoAspectResolver/README.md

              // Pass the optional CodeCop license parameter or else you will be working in the Free mode var autoAspectResolver = new AutoAspectResolver(container);

-            // Tell AutoAspectResolver to automatically resolve all aspects (of type MethodInterceptionAspect and OnMethodBoundaryAspect) autoAspectResolver.AutoResolve();
+            // Tell AutoAspectResolver to automatically resolve all aspects autoAspectResolver.AutoResolve();

             // Nothing more is needed, just start your app logic